-45. The Follow-Up Report of May 2010 indicated that except for the requirement that a respondent institution be able to provide relevant identification data upon request to the correspondent institution for "payable-through accounts", all the examiners' recommendations which include all criteria of Recommendation 7 were met.
+35. The Follow-Up Report of May 2010 indicated that except for the requirement that a respondent institution be able to provide relevant identification data upon request to the correspondent institution for "payable-through accounts", all the examiners' recommendations which include all criteria of Recommendation 7 were met.
 The situation remains unchanged for this report.

-46. The Follow-Up Report of May 2010 noted that except for the requirement for financial institutions to be required to have measures for managing risks including specific and effective CDD procedures that apply to non-face to face customers, all the examiners' recommendations which include all criteria of Recommendation 8 were met.
+36. The Follow-Up Report of May 2010 noted that except for the requirement for financial institutions to be required to have measures for managing risks including specific and effective CDD procedures that apply to non-face to face customers, all the examiners' recommendations which include all criteria of Recommendation 8 were met.

-47. Section 12.3.2 (v) of the Central Bank of Trinidad and Tobago Guidelines (CBG) requires financial institutions to have policies and procedures in place to prevent the misuse of technology for money laundering and terrorist financing schemes.
+37. Section 12.3.2 (v) of the Central Bank of Trinidad and Tobago Guidelines (CBG) requires financial institutions to have policies and procedures in place to prevent the misuse of technology for money laundering and terrorist financing schemes.
 Additionally, financial institutions are required to ensure that their policies and procedures address non-face to face transactions which have an inherent risk of fraud or forgery.
 While the above measure complies with the outstanding requirement it is only applicable to the financial institutions under the supervision of the Central Bank.
-Further the status of the CBG with regard to its enforceability will have to be demonstrated by effective implementation through the imposition of sanctions for identified AML/CFT breaches.
-As such, the outstanding recommendation has only been partially met.
+The TTSEC has equivalent provisions in paragraphs 62 and 72 of the TTSEC Guidelines on AML/CFT.
+As already noted, the TTSEC Guidelines on AML/CFT are considered other enforceable means which therefore makes the requirement also applicable to registered securities institutions.